 St. Paul’s Church is fortunate to maintain a cadre of dedicated volunteers who work in our church office.
-Volunteers serve in the morning from 9:30 am – 12:30 pm or the afternoon from 12:30 – 3:30 pm, answering phones, welcoming visitors, and performing general office duties.
+Volunteers serve in two shifts: in the morning from 9:30 am – 12:30 pm or in the afternoon from 12:30 – 3:30 pm, answering phones, welcoming visitors, and performing general office duties.
 Throughout the month, these volunteers give selflessly of their time and talents.
 Would you like to join our team?
 Learn how you can contribute!

 Parish Life supports Fellowship Dinner Groups, Family Camp, and the Men’s Breakfast Group, and volunteers staff Sunday morning coffee hours.
 Additionally, this ministry manages and provides backup for seasonal celebrations, special receptions, clergy and diocesan meetings, and marriage preparation seminars.
 Parish Life members share their time and talents (and often their delicious edibles!).